AtoraSuunva/advent-of-code/src/day5/readme.md

 But the memory usage is negligible at the size of input, so a perfectly fine compromise.

 Part 1 is left as-is and unoptimized to show the power of caching and optimization :)

+---

+Using unix's `time` to (roughly) benchmark, using 10 samples:

+Part 1: ~1.550s per run
+Part 2: ~0.386s per run (~301.554% faster!!)

+Part 1 is slower even when not considering diagonals